 Here’s why Docker is so well-received:

 Finally, AWS and Google Cloud have both added support for Docker.
-Meaning, Docker is one of the best tools you can use for cloud migration and computing.
+This means, Docker is one of the best DevOps tools you can use for cloud migration and computing.

 It watches your network to identify problems caused by data links or network connections that are overloaded.
 It also monitors routers, switches, and other aspects of your network like nodes.
 Nagios will observe the availability, uptime, and response time of the nodes on your network.